BDC Hamburger Icon

 An international PEO has significant advantages, but there are also some downsides, including the following:

-• You must give up some control.
-You may not feel good about entering a legal agreement with an international PEO to offer co-employment because it requires you to give up some control over your operations.
+• You must give up some control: You may not feel comfortable entering a legal agreement with an international PEO to offer co-employment.
+“It may lead to concerns over loss of control over internal HR procedures,” Triana warned.

-• You’ll need to pay the PEO.
-While international PEOs can help expanding businesses save money, they’re not free.
-Your costs will vary according to the services you need, the PEO you choose, and the country in which you want to operate.
+• You’ll need to pay the PEO: While international PEOs can help expanding businesses save money, they’re not free.
+Your costs will vary according to the services you need, the PEO you choose and the country where you want to operate.

 Craig is an experienced business professional living in Latin America.
 Craig founded and is the managing partner of the Biz Latin Hub Group that specialises in the provision market entry and back office services.
 He is also a co-founder and managing partner of the Green Gem Investments, which is a leading emerald mining and exploration company.
 Craig initially commenced his career within the Australian Army and completed active service in Australia, the Middle East and Afghanistan.
 After-which, he entered the natural resources sector, reaching executive levels and working within Australia, Canada, Colombia and Peru.
 Craig is a professional mechanical engineer and also holds Master’s Degree in Project Management from the University of New South Wales.